Pinocarveol

 Pinocarveol is an organic compound with the formula C10H16O.
 It is a bicyclic monoterpenoid, which is a combination of two isoprene units with one hydroxyl group as a substituent.
 It exists as either trans- or cis-pinocarveol, referring to stereochemical orientation of the oxygen as compared to the methylene bridge.
 It is a naturally occurring molecule in numerous plant species including Eucalyptus globulus and Picea abies.
 Pinocarveol is found in a variety of essential oils.

 Synthesis

-Pinocarveol is formed by heating a mixture of turpentine, selenium dioxide, and hydrogen peroxide.
+Pinocarveol can be synthesized by heating a mixture of turpentine, selenium dioxide, and hydrogen peroxide.
 The selenium dioxide acts as a catalyst while the hydrogen peroxide oxidizes the pinene found in turpentine.
 The other products in the turpentine are left unreacted.

 Use

-Pinocarveol is used as a food flavouring.
+Pinocarveol is used as a food flavoring.
 In the European Union it is designated Fl 02.100.